Cannabinoid receptor 1

-Cannabinoid receptor 1 (CB1), is a G protein-coupled cannabinoid receptor that in humans is encoded by the CNR1 gene.
+Cannabinoid receptor 1 (CB_{1}), is a G protein-coupled cannabinoid receptor that in humans is encoded by the CNR1 gene.
 It was discovered by determination and characterization in 1988, and cloned in 1990 for the first time.
-The human CB1 receptor is expressed in the peripheral nervous system and central nervous system.
+The human CB_{1} receptor is expressed in the peripheral nervous system and central nervous system.
 It is activated by endogenous cannabinoids called endocannabinoids, a group of retrograde neurotransmitters that include lipids, such as anandamide and 2-arachidonoylglycerol; plant phytocannabinoids, such as docosatetraenoylethanolamide found in wild dagga, the compound tetrahydrocannabinol which is an active constituent of the psychoactive drug cannabis; and synthetic analogs of tetrahydrocannabinol.
-CB1 is antagonized by the phytocannabinoid tetrahydrocannabivarin at low doses and at higher doses, it activates the CB1 receptor as an agonist, but with less potency than tetrahydrocannabinol.
+CB_{1} is antagonized by the phytocannabinoid tetrahydrocannabivarin at low doses and at higher doses, it activates the CB_{1} receptor as an agonist, but with less potency than tetrahydrocannabinol.

-The primary endogenous agonist of the human CB1 receptor is anandamide.
+The primary endogenous agonist of the human CB_{1} receptor is anandamide.

 Structure

-The CB1 receptor shares the structure characteristic of all G-protein-coupled receptors, possessing seven transmembrane domains connected by three extracellular and three intracellular loops, an extracellular N-terminal tail, and an intracellular C-terminal tail.
+The CB_{1} receptor shares the structure characteristic of all G-protein-coupled receptors, possessing seven transmembrane domains connected by three extracellular and three intracellular loops, an extracellular N-terminal tail, and an intracellular C-terminal tail.
 The receptor may exist as a homodimer or form heterodimers or other GPCR oligomers with different classes of G-protein-coupled receptors.
-Observed heterodimers include A_{2A}–CB1, CB_{1}–D2, OX_{1}–CB_{1}, μOR–CB_{1,} while many more may only be stable enough to exist in vivo.
-The CB1 receptor possesses an allosteric modulatory binding site.
+Observed heterodimers include A_{2A}–CB_{1}, CB_{1}–D2, OX_{1}–CB_{1}, μOR–CB_{1,} while many more may only be stable enough to exist in vivo.
+The CB_{1} receptor possesses an allosteric modulatory binding site.

-The CB1 receptor is encoded by the gene CNR1, located on human chromosome 6.
+The CB_{1} receptor is encoded by the gene CNR1, located on human chromosome 6.
 Two transcript variants encoding different isoforms have been described for this gene.
 CNR1 orthologs have been identified in most mammals.

 The CNR1 gene has a structure consisting of a single coding-exon and multiple alternative 5' untranslated exons.
-The CB1 receptor is created by transcription of the last exon on the CNR1 gene.
+The CB_{1} receptor is created by transcription of the last exon on the CNR1 gene.